-Following natural disasters like Irma and Harvey, Americans show their true spirit as they come together to help those impacted by the storms.
+Following natural disasters like Irma, Harvey and the California wildfires, Americans show their true spirit as they come together to help those impacted by the natural disasters.

 Donating money to charities is a great way to make a difference, but you really have to do your homework.